youssriaboelseod/Versatile-cloud-storage-with-user-interface/README.md

 👉 Follow these steps to run the project:
 1) in the console go to the "Versatile-cloud-storage-with-user-interface-main" folder
 2) in the console write the command "pip install -r requirements.txt"
-3) Then, in the "Cloud_Storage_App" folder, run the file "main.py"
+3) then, in the "Cloud_Storage_App" folder, run the file "main.py"

 Made with ❤️ by TheProgersTeam